 Pre-heat oven to 170C.

 Split the hot cross buns in half and butter them.
 Reserve 3 'tops' and chop the rest into small chunks.
 Put into a buttered baking dish.
+Add the reserved whole 'tops' on the top of the chopped pieces.

 Mix the cream, milk, eggs, sugar and cinnamon together and pour over the hot cross buns.
 Allow to soak in well for about 30 minutes.